-The MPRV (Modify PRiVilege) bit modifies the privilege level at which loads and stores execute.
+The MPRV (Modify PRiVilege) bit modifies the effective privilege mode, i.e., the privilege level at which loads and stores execute.
 When MPRV=0, loads and stores behave as normal, using the translation and protection mechanisms of the current privilege mode.
 When MPRV=1, load and store memory addresses are translated and protected, and endianness is applied, as though the current privilege mode were set to MPP.
 Instruction address-translation and protection are unaffected by the setting of MPRV.
-MPRV is hardwired to 0 if U-mode is not supported.
+MPRV is read-only 0 if U-mode is not supported.